Kraken VS Gemini: Crypto Exchange Comparison

 We find Kraken’s website to be more playful, including interactive visuals and illustrations to keep your attention.
 On the dashboard, newbies can choose the option to find out everything they need to know before they get started.
 There’s another option for those who want to step up a level in their investment game, and another one for companies who were directed to the platform.

 Before you create an account, Kraken will check the eligibility of your country since the exchange is not in use in Japan, Iran, Iraq, Afghanistan, Cuba, North Korea, and Tajikistan as a result of conflicting regulations.
 Next, you’re asked to verify your account via email and choose a Simple or an Advanced interface.
-The second one is uninviting for newcomers but exactly what dedicated traders are looking for – with options like margin, futures, and over-the-counter trading.
+The second one is uninviting for newcomers but exactly what dedicated traders are looking for – with options like margin trading, futures, and over-the-counter trading.

 The communication with these exchanges happens mostly through email correspondence with their tech support team.
 Both sites have a “Support” button that takes you to a separate support page with their FAQ section and a place to write your request.